 York’s famous for its chocolate history, and there are some great ways for visitors to find out more about the city’s sweet past, present and future.
-From attractions to chocolate cafes and children’s trails, there’s something for every taste and this is our pick of the best chocolate experiences in York for families.
+From attractions to chocolate cafes and children’s trails, there’s something for every taste and this is our pick of the best chocolate experiences in York for families, just in time for Chocolate Week 2018!

 If you want to delve into York’s chocolate history, a trip to York’s Chocolate Story is a must.
 Follow your nose to King’s Square, in the city centre, and join one of the guided tours.
 Tours run throughout the day and take you back in time to the Aztec origins of chocolate before bringing you back to York and its 300 years of chocolate-making.
 You’ll find out how chocolate is made, watch a chocolatier in action, have a go at your making your own creation and may even get to try a little bit, too…